mako-framework/docs/04_databases_sql/02_query_builder.md

 * SQLite
 * SQLServer

-All queries executed by the query builder use prepared statements, thus mitigating the risk of SQL injections.
+> All queries executed by the query builder use prepared statements, thus mitigating the risk of SQL injections.
+However you have to make that you do not create SQL injection vectors if you're using using raw SQL in your query builder queries!

 --------------------------------------------------------